 This means you’re less likely to break a bone or develop osteoarthritis or osteoporosis as you get older.

 5. Strengthens your whole body

-Calves, quads, hamstrings, glutes, obliques, abs, shoulders, forearms, biceps, triceps, chest, and back muscles.
-(Phew, that’s a long list!)
+One of the top skipping rope benefits is that it can engage a whole bunch of muscle groups including calves, quads, hamstrings, glutes, obliques, abs, shoulders, forearms, biceps, triceps, chest, and back muscles.

-This holds true especially for a heavy (weighted) jumping rope where there is greater resistance and therefore more muscle engagement.
+This is true, especially for a heavy (weighted) jumping rope where there is greater resistance and therefore more muscle engagement.

 6. Improves coordination

 With every jump on your rope, you have to coordinate your eyes, hands, arms, torso, and legs.
 Yep, that’s a LOT of coordination.